ozifirebrand/portfolio/README.md

 Under the hood, the predeploy script will build a distributable version of the React app and store it in a folder named build.
 Then, the deploy script will push the contents of that folder to a new commit on the gh-pages branch of the GitHub repository, creating that branch if it doesn't already exist.

-# That's it!
+## That's it!
 The React app has been deployed to GitHub Pages! 🚀.
-At this point, the React app is accessible to anyone who visits the homepage URL you specified in Step 4.
-For example, the React app I deployed is accessible at https://gitname.github.io/react-gh-pages.
+At this point, the React app is accessible to anyone who visits the homepage URL.